 I loved Hotel Mesón del Valle which is pet friendly.
 The staff was extremely kind and helpful with organizing tours and transportation.
 The rooms are nice with comfortable beds and linens.
-I got used to the no A/C that seemed to prevalent throughout Guatemala.
+I got used to no A/C that was prevalent throughout Guatemala.
 The courtyard and lobby were simple, yet nice, though I didn’t spend much time there.

-If I were to return to Antigua, I might consider staying at Santa Cantalina which was once a convent and is attached to the iconic Santa Cantalina Arch.
+If I were to return to Antigua, I might consider staying at Santa Cantalina also owned by the Antigua Hotel Solutions.
+It was once a convent and is attached to the iconic Santa Cantalina Arch.
 On the north side of town, it is in a very good location.

 Where to Eat